What it's really like living with a woman breadwinner.

 After that promotion came another.
-You loved it: It validated your intelligence and good taste.
+You loved it; it validated your intelligence and good taste.
 Ah, the pride you took in her being yours.
 And there were other benefits.
-After work, while she was off doing whatever it is smart women do to get ahead, you had time to hit the gym, play a few rounds of Golden Tee, have a beer with your friends.
+After work, while she was off doing whatever it is smart women do to get ahead, you had time to hit the gym, play a few rounds of Golden Tee, and have a beer with your friends.

 On your ultra-supportive days, you'd stop by that great (and cheap) little Thai place where she loves the dumplings and pick up dinner for the two of you.
 You'd have it all set and ready to eat when she finally got home.
 It was the least you could do for the one you love.

-Then, the next big deal comes her way.
-She calls you, all excited, and wants to celebrate by going out to dinner.
-She suggests the place.
-You use the romantic candlelight to squint at the absurd prices on the menu, and you begin to sweat.
-As she orders a bottle of champagne, you cringe at the thought of the hit your wallet's going to take.
+Then, the next big deal came her way.
+She'd call you, all excited, and wanted to celebrate by going out to dinner.
+She suggested the place.
+You used the romantic candlelight to squint at the absurd prices on the menu, and you began to sweat.
+As she ordered a bottle of champagne, you cringed at the thought of the hit your wallet was going to take.

-When the check comes, you start to pray that your Visa won't be declined.
-That's when it happens: She grabs the bill jacket, pulls out a blinding metallic-sheen credit card, and says, "I've got it."
+When the check came, you started to pray that your Visa wouldn't be declined.
+That's when it happened: She grabbed the bill jacket, pulled out a blinding metallic-sheen credit card, and said, "I've got it."

 The words hit you like a platinum fist.
-Your legs go limp, your throat tightens, your spine begins to decompose.
-You look at your beautiful woman.
+Your legs went limp, your throat tightened, your spine began to decompose.
+You looked at your beautiful woman.
 The soft candlelight has thrown her angelic features into near-sinister shadow.
-In what some experts call a "moment of clarity," you realize she is more successful than you are.
+In what some experts call a "moment of clarity," you suddenly realized she's more successful than you are.

 This is what some other experts call a "paradigm shift."

 Success is a particular thing.
-Like shaved heads, bikinis, and cowboy shirts, it's perfect on some people, unsettling on others.
+Like shaved heads, bikinis and cowboy shirts, it's perfect on some people, but unsettling on others.
 On men, success is an aphrodisiac.
 It attracts women like sample sales or free martinis.
 This is a 150-proof cultural truth.